CHANGE THE CAMPUS, CHANGE THE WORLD

 Dr. Milton Jones is the President of Christian Relief Fund in Amarillo, TX.
 CRF focuses on the care of AIDS orphans and drilling water wells in Sub-Saharan Africa.
 He is married to Barbie Jones and has two sons, Patrick and Jeremy.During his college years at Texas Tech, Milton's life was changed by a campus ministry, a ministry he would later lead.
 He then led a campus ministry plant team to the University of Washington.
 He served as preacher and campus minister in Seattle for 36 years, He was also a professor at Puget Sound Christian College for two decades and authored eight books.

 Mrs. Anne Rana, BSW, MAMFT, LPC, lives in Fayetteville, AR, where she and her husband, Ryan Rana, serve as directors of a non-profit counseling agency called The Joshua Center.
 Anne also practices as a Licensed Professional Counselor.
 For more than 25 years, she has served in Arkansas, Tennessee, and Louisiana through social work, advocacy, ministry and counseling.
 She received her bachelor's in social work from Arkansas State and her master's in marriage and family therapy from Harding University.
 Anne and Ryan have been married for more than 20 years have 3 children.

 Would you support ULife financially?

-While we charge for many of our services, our rates are extremely low so our client ministries can afford them.
+ULife is a 501(c)3 non-profit that relies partially on financial support from individuals and churches.
+While we charge for many of our services, we keep our rates low so our client ministries can afford them.
 We are also committed to helping any ministry or church that needs our assistance regardless of ability to pay.
 Your donation (private and secure through PayPal) goes toward our working fund and is tax-deductible.